 With phrases like “perpetually polished” and “chic tweed rendition,” LOFT’s product details are clearly intended to appeal to working women.
 Meanwhile, Hot Topic offers a far more casual tone, as exemplified by its use of Mickey’s iconic catchphrase, “Oh boy!”
 This is perfect for the brand because unlike LOFT, Hot Topic’s target audience consists largely of teenagers and young adults.

 Had either brand taken a more generic copywriting approach in the effort to reach more user, they’d have probably come across as a lot less sincere.
-But by knowing their audience and writing for them specifically, both LOFT and Hot Topic become more familiar and authentic.
+But by understanding their audience's demographics and psyche, both LOFT and Hot Topic become more familiar and authentic.

 2. Use words that describe your product honestly—not exaggerate it